 Briargate, Colorado, Luna employs physical therapists who specialize in helping patients recover from fractures.
-With the knowledge and experience required when dealing with such a complex surgery and recovery process, Luna PTs can have you back on your feet — and back to the activities you love — in no time.
+With the knowledge and experience required when dealing with such a complex surgery and recovery process, Luna PTs can get you back on your feet and back to the activities you love.

-Best of all, with Luna, patients can receive physical therapy for rehab post fracture fixation wherever it’s most convenient — at home, at the gym, or even at work.
-Our physical therapists come to you — it’s physical therapy, delivered.
+Best of all, with Luna, patients can receive physical therapy for rehab post-fracture fixation in the comfort of their homes.
+Our physical therapists come to you; it’s physical therapy, delivered.

-Fixation is a procedure used to set and stabilize fractured bones from the inside, rather than from the outside via a cast or sling.
-This surgery is sometimes necessary when the bone is broken and the pieces are unstable or severely out of alignment.
-The process of bringing the bones back into alignment is sometimes called “resetting” the bones, which can be accomplished from the outside with a cast or sling or from the inside via surgery.
+Fixation sets and stabilizes fractured bones from the inside rather than outside via a cast or sling.
+This surgery is sometimes necessary when the bone is broken, and the pieces are unstable or severely out of alignment.
+Bringing the bones back into alignment is sometimes called “resetting” the bones, which can be accomplished from the outside with a cast or sling or from the inside via surgery.

-When surgery is necessary, the bones can be reset using various types of implants.
-The surgeon will choose an implant that will provide the best results with the least invasiveness, depending on the patient’s specific condition.
+When surgery is necessary, the bones can be reset using various implants.
+Depending on the patient’s specific condition, the surgeon will choose an implant that will provide the best results with the least invasiveness.
 Implants tend to be metal plates, metal screws, metal nails, and long rods, though the exact device may depend on the patient.

-After this procedure, most patients need to undergo physical therapy to regain control of the affected limb and to heal safely, quickly, and without further damage.
+After this procedure, most patients need physical therapy to regain control of the affected limb and heal safely, quickly, and without further damage.